lunetics-org/LocaleBundle/Resources/doc/switcher.md

 {{ locale_switcher(null, null, 'AcmeDemoBundle:Foo:bar.html.twig') }}
 ```

-The template receive as variable a collection of locales available to switch on, these locales contains some
+The template receives as variable a collection of locales available to switch on.
+These locales contains some
 informations you can use in the template :

 ```html